hzhcongo/3D-Reconstruction-web-application/README.md

 - Viewing and editing of generated 3D models
 - Exporting of 3D models into .ply / .stl / .obj files in either binary or ASCII format

-### The project has been an ongoing one, with the prototype being started off from Tan Jiasheng's Masters thesis.
+NOTE: This project has been an ongoing one, with the prototype being started off from Tan Jiasheng's Masters thesis.

 ## Credits
 Virtuaso integrates the following open-sourced tools and software: